rewonc/japaneasy/README.md

 [![Build Status](https://travis-ci.org/rewonc/japaneasy.svg?branch=master)](https://travis-ci.org/rewonc/japaneasy)

 This package wraps the API of the online Japanese dictionary WWWJDIC (http://www.edrdg.org/cgi-bin/wwwjdic/wwwjdic?1C).
 It includes:
-- Common word search (takes both Japanese and English text as input and returns matches in the common word EDICT subset)
+- Dictionary search in Japanese and English
-- Japanese word search (takes Japanese words as input and searches the whole EDICT)
-- English word search (takes English words as input and searches the whole EDICT)
+- Kanji lookup
-- Text glossing (takes chunks of Japanese text and returns probable matches
+- Text glossing in Japanese (take a chunk of text and list all the words it contains)
 - Specialized dictionary search (Search the Names, legal, scientific, engineering, linguistics databases and more)
 - Alternate language dictionaries (Japanese-German, Japanese-French, Japanese-Russian, Japanese-Sweden, Japanese-Hungarian, Japanese-Spanish, Japanese-Dutch, Japanese-Slovenian, Japanese-Italian)